Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 #### Limitations by Embedded Coder

 - S Function: You have to provide a `.tlc` file for S Function code generation, but `.tlc` is a difficult topic.
 So, I recommend using `MATLAB Function` block when possible.
 - Fixed-step Solver: Variable-step solver do not support code generation in Embedded Coder.
-(Some models may get wrong simulation result in Fixed-step Solver if numeric condition is bad.
+(Some models may get wrong simulation results in Fixed-step Solver if the numeric condition is bad.
 Make sure to validate before code generation for proper results.)
 - Algebraic Loop: Simulink could partially handle algebraic loop, but code generation does not.
 Try avoiding it using a `Unit Delay` or `Memory` block, or solve it iteratively in a `MATLAB Function` block.
 - Variable-sized input: Embedded Coder C++ interface do not support it.
 - Parameter tunability: See [Limitations for Block Parameter Tunability in Generated Code](https://www.mathworks.com/help/rtw/ug/limitations-for-block-parameter-tunability-in-the-generated-code.html)